friendsofdesign/preweb/working-with-git-and-github.md

 Because the repository/folder is currently empty, both GitHub Desktop and the CLI will show no changes.

 A best practice for projects, of any kind, is to create a README file.
 This file will contain information about your project and. if needed, instructions on how to use it or set it up.
 Other important information that projects need to have such as the license and contributors can also be included in this file.
-Markdown is perfect for README files, but a plain text, `.txt`, file will work too.

 Once this file has been created, you will be able to see changes ready to saved into a revision: